 Defining adaptive immune responses to Mtb-infection and TB disease among young children with and without HIV-exposure

 Tuberculosis disease (TB), caused by Mycobacterium tuberculosis (Mtb), is a leading cause of morbidity and mortality in young children <5 yr old.
 The vulnerability of young children to develop TB following primary infection is not understood; this critical knowledge gap hampers efforts to develop a more effective vaccine and improved diagnostic tests for this high-risk population.
-Our proposal will comprehensively define adaptive immune responses to Mtb-exposure and TB in children < 5yr using a pediatric TB household contact study based in Kampala, Uganda, where up to 20% of children are HIV-exposed.
+Our project will comprehensively define adaptive immune responses to Mtb-exposure and TB in children < 5yr using a pediatric TB household contact study based in Kampala, Uganda, where up to 20% of children are HIV-exposed.
 Our approach will identify unique immunologic biosignatures driven by where the child sits on the TB disease spectrum, as well as by HIV-exposure status.
 Our goals are to advance pediatric global health by: 1) identification of immunologic signatures reflecting successful containment of primary Mtb infection that can serve as correlates of protective immunity for novel vaccine trials; 2) development of novel blood-based assays that discriminate between young children with TB and those whom have been exposed but successfully contained their infection.
-Collaborators on this NIH/NIAID funded project include: Co-PIs Dr. Catherine Stein (Case-Western Reserve University) and Dr. Ezekiel Mupere (Makerere University, Kampala, Uganda); Dr. Deborah Lewinsohn at Oregon Health & Science University; and Dr. Galit Alter at the Ragon Institute of MIT.
+Collaborators on this NIH/NIAID funded project include: Co-PIs Dr. Catherine Stein (Case-Western Reserve University) and Dr. Ezekiel Mupere (Makerere University, Kampala, Uganda); Dr. Deborah Lewinsohn at Oregon Health & Science University; and Dr. Ryan McNamara at the Ragon Institute of MIT.

 Building the evidence base for appropriate care of the sick, undernourished child in limited resource settings